Board of Directors

 External Appointments: Trustee of Overgate Hospice

-Previous Experience: Victoria joined the Trust as Associate Director of Corporate Affairs and Group Company Secretary on 15 February 2019.
+Previous Experience: Victoria joined the Trust as Director of Corporate Affairs and Group Company Secretary on 15 February 2019.
 Victoria was previously Company Secretary at Calderdale and Huddersfield NHS Foundation Trust for five years, following two years as Director of Corporate Affairs at Leeds Community Health Care.
 She also has nine years’ experience in primary care in roles covering communications, media relations, complaints, patient and public involvement and corporate governance.
 Victoria is an Affiliate Member of ICSA: The Governance Institute and a Member of the Chartered Institute of Public Relations.

 Responsibilities and skills: Victoria is responsible for the smooth running of the corporate governance of the Trust and for leading the communications function.
 Victoria is also responsible for the hospital’s Charitable Trust.